A Rydberg Quantum Simulator: Methods

-\section{Gate errors}
+\subsection{Gate errors}

 In the following, we discuss the influence of a gate error onto the dynamics of the system.
 For simplicity, we illustrate the general behaviour for an error in the many-body gate $U_{g}$ for the coherent time evolution of the many-body interaction $A_{p}$.
 The imperfect many-body gate operation can be written where the perfect gate $U_{g}$ is recovered for $Q\rightarrow0$ and the operator $Q=Q^{\dag}$ acts on the system spins surrounding the control atom.
 This form of the error is motivated by the specific implementation of the gate \cite{Muller2009}; however, it can be seen that different errors in the many-body and single particle gates will lead to similar phenomena.
-Note that we have introduced $\phi$ into the definition of the error in order to perform a consistent expansion.
 For the \textit{coherent} time evolution, the imperfect gate gives rise to a finite amplitude for the control qubit to end up in the state $|1\rangle_{c}$.
 Consequently, optical pumping of the control qubit is required to reinitialize the system.
 Then the gate operations on a single plaquette give rise to the mapping of the density matrix onto with ($\Theta\equiv e^{i\phi Q}$) The last equations hold with an accuracy up to third order in the small parameter $\phi$.
 Consequently, the optical pumping has no influence in leading order, and the system is well described by a Hamiltonian evolution with the modified Hamiltonian $H=-(\hbar/\tau)\phi\left[A_{P}+Q\right]$.
 The characteristic energy scale of the correction is again given by $\hbar\phi/\tau$, and consequently describes a small perturbation if $|Q|\ll1$.
 In second order expansion in the small parameter $\phi$, the mapping of the density matrix reduces to with $h=-[A_{p}+Q]$.
 The first terms on the right hand side describe the coherent evolution of the system with the evolution operator $\exp(-i\phi h)$ consistently expanded up to second order, while the last term takes the standard Lindblad form for a dissipative coupling with the jump operator $c_{e}=Q$ describing a dephasing with the rate $\kappa_{e}=\phi^{2}/\tau$.
-The dissipative terms appear only in second order and are therefore strongly suppressed for nearly perfect gates with $|Q|\ll1$.

-\section{Mesoscopic Rydberg gate}
+\subsection{Mesoscopic Rydberg gate}